The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Acknowledgements

 \section{Acknowledgements}

 We thank Rita Tojeiro and Romeel Dav\'e for helpful discussions, and Callum Donnan for looking over the manuscript.
 We also thank Toby Brown and Marloes van Loon for making data products available.
-We are grateful to the UCL Department of Physics and Astronomy for granting this project the Brian Duff Award.
+We are grateful to the UCL Department of Physics and Astronomy for granting this project the Brian Duff Award, and thank the referee for useful comments.

 Funding for SDSS-III has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, and the U.S. Department of Energy Office of Science.
 The SDSS-III web site is http://www.sdss3.org/.
 SDSS-III is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS-III Collaboration including the University of Arizona, the Brazilian Participation Group, Brookhaven National Laboratory, Carnegie Mellon University, University of Florida, the French Participation Group, the German Participation Group, Harvard University, the Instituto de Astrofisica de Canarias, the Michigan State/Notre Dame/JINA Participation Group, Johns Hopkins University, Lawrence Berkeley National Laboratory, Max Planck Institute for Astrophysics, Max Planck Institute for Extraterrestrial Physics, New Mexico State University, New York University, Ohio State University, Pennsylvania State University, University of Portsmouth, Princeton University, the Spanish Participation Group, University of Tokyo, University of Utah, Vanderbilt University, University of Virginia, University of Washington, and Yale University.